jiyuzhang1994/jiyuzhang1994.github.io/index.md

 ![photo](/assets/photo2.jpg){: width="350" }{: style="float: right; margin-left: 5em;"}

 Hi!
 I am a PhD student in the Stat&CS program at Bocconi University.
 I was advised by [Luca Trevisan](https://lucatrevisan.github.io/) until mid of 2024.
-Lately I have been co-advised by [Alon Rosen](https://www.alonrosen.net/) and [Salil Vadhan](https://salil.seas.harvard.edu/).
+Lately I have been co-advised by [Salil Vadhan](https://salil.seas.harvard.edu/) and [Alon Rosen](https://www.alonrosen.net/).

 My research interests lie broadly in the design and analysis of algorithms, in computational complexity theory, and their interplay with related areas of mathematics.